I think you’ll agree with me when I say:

 Therefore, on any building but specifically on a listed building it is definitely not worth the risk to proceed without planning consent because of the additional penalties attached to such developments.

-Well, you are in luck.
-Our strong points include knowledge of all aspects of heritage design, listed buildings and planning permission applications especially in the boroughs of Westminster, Kensington & Chealse, Hammersmith & Fulham, Greenwich and Camden.
+Our strong points include knowledge of all aspects of heritage design and planning permission for listed buildings applications especially in the boroughs of Westminster, Kensington & Chealse, Hammersmith & Fulham, Greenwich and Camden.

-…and I am going to show you how you can get Listed Building Consent for your project.
-I’ll show you how to quickly develop strategies that can help you get the approval of your council.
-Plus, I will guide you through the process to ensure that your listed building is maintained to the highest standard.
-Call me on 0203 793 78 78 or send me an email now.
+We are going to show you how you can get Listed Building Consent for your project.
+We’ll show you how to quickly develop strategies that can help you get the approval of your council.
+Plus, we will guide you through the process to ensure that your listed building is maintained to the highest standard.
+Call us on 0203 793 78 78 or send me an email now.